obrhubr/fulltext-search-rust/README.md

 The key value store used for the inverted index is `rocksdb`.
 To serialize and deserialize the values, `bincode` and `serde` are used.
 To store the actual text, `sqlite` is used.
 The library used to create the web interface is `actix-web` with `serde_json` being the serializer and deserializer.

-### Getting Started

-To get started open the project in vscode and

 ### Usage

 There are 5 routes.
 All of them accept only json: